kushaldas/pym/docs/flask.rst

 Using templates you are able to set a basic layout for your pages and mention which element will change.
-This way to can define your header and keept it consistent over all the pages of your website, and if you need to change your header, you will only have to update it in one place.
+This way you can define your header once and keep it consistent over all the pages of your website, and if you need to change your header, you will only have to update it in one place.